eulerkochy/Distributed-Log/README.md

   + A Raft-based implementation of distributed log where clients can write and read entries in the log.
   + Log is replicated and persisted among the Raft clusters.
+  + On receiving a `STOP` command from client, Leader saves its log.

 **Installation and Usage**